chrisl8/Witchazzan/client/src/objects/readme.md

 Document the objects here.

 ### Rational
+Note that many objects are now implemented with [Map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) , but the basic premise is the same.

 Objects store data that is used throughout the game in different places.
 Objects in Node.js allow you to keep a single persistent instance of something in the entire program.

 In a perfect world data is put in different objects based on logical organization.